mg979/vim-yanktools/README.md

 * __Register redirection__: instead of redirecting to the black hole register, you can redirect the chosen commands to another register (default 'x'), without replacing the unnamed register.

-By default, paste in visual mode won't overwrite the default register.
+* By default, paste in visual mode won't change the default register.

-* __Alternative paste methods__: since register redirection is an option, pasting from that register has its own mapping.
+* Since register redirection is an option, pasting from that register has its own mapping.
 This can also be used in combination with the replace operator.

+* Redirected text fills its own stack, so that you can cycle/paste from it too.

 * __Zeta-mode__: (by default it uses 'z' as prefix) that fills a parallel yank stack, from which items are taken from the back, and pasting them removes them from